10 Common Models in Machine Learning

 janitor::clean_names() # remove some symbols

 So in general, you may find that the initial baseline model is good enough for present purposes, and you can then move on to other problems to solve, like acquiring data that is more predictive.
-This is especially true if you are working in a business setting where you have limited time and resources, but should be of mind in many other settings as well
+This is especially true if you are working in a situation with limited time and resources, but should be of mind generally.

 In many settings, it often isn’t enough to merely beat the baseline model.
 Your model should perform statistically better.
 For instance, if your advanced model accuracy is 75% and your baseline model’s accuracy is 73%, that’s great.
 But, it’s good to check if this 2% difference is statistically significant.
 Remember, accuracy and other metrics are estimates and come with uncertainty1.
-This means you can get a ranged estimate for them, as well as test whether they are different from one another (see Table 7.1).
-If the difference is not statistically significant, then it’s possible that there is no difference, and you should probably stick with the baseline model, or maybe try a different approach.
-Such a result means that the next time you run the model, the baseline may actually perform better, or at least you can’t be sure that it won’t.
+This means you can get a ranged estimate for them, as well as test whether they are different from one another.
+Table 10.1 shows an example comparison of 75% vs. 73% accuracy at different sample sizes.
+If the difference is not statistically significant, then it’s possible you should stick with the baseline model, or maybe try a different approach to compete with it.
+This is because such a result means that the next time you run the model on new data, the baseline may actually perform better, or at least you can’t be sure that it won’t.

 Sample Size Lower Bound Upper Bound p-value

 That said, in some situations any performance increase is worth it, and even if we can’t be certain a result is statistically better, any sign of improvement is worth pursuing.
-For example, if you are trying to predict the next word in a sentence, and your baseline is 10% accurate, and your complex model is 12% accurate, that’s a 20% increase over the baseline, and which may be significant in terms of user experience.
-You should still try and show that this is a consistent increase and not a fluke.
+For example, if you are trying to predict the next word in a sentence, and your baseline is 70% accurate, and your new model is 72% accurate, that may be significant in terms of user experience.
+You should still try and show that this is a consistent increase and not a fluke if possible.
+In other settings, you’ll need to make sure the cost is worth it.
+Is 2% worth millions of dollars?
+Six months of research?
+These are among many of the practical considerations you may have to make as well.

 So let’s get on with some models already!
-Let’s use the classic linear model as our starting point for ML, just because we can.
-We show explicitly how to estimate models like lasso and ridge regression in Section 3.8.
+Let’s use the classic linear model as our starting point for ML.
+We show explicitly how to estimate models like lasso and ridge regression in Section 6.8.
 Those work well as a baseline, and so should be in your ML modeling toolbox.

-Another common linear model approach is elastic net.
+Another common linear model approach is elastic net, which we also saw in Chapter 9.
 It combines two techniques: lasso and ridge regression.
-We will not show how to estimate elastic net by hand here, but all you have to know is that it combines the two penalties- one for lasso and one for ridge, along with a standard objective function for a numeric or categorical target.
+We demonstrate the lasso and ridge penalties in Section 6.8, but all you have to know is that elastic net combines the two penalties- one for lasso and one for ridge, along with a standard objective function for a numeric or categorical target.
 The relative proportion of the two penalties is controlled by a mixing parameter, and the optimal value for it is determined by cross-validation.
 So for example, you might end up with a 75% lasso penalty and 25% ridge penalty.
-In the end though, we’re just going to do a slightly fancier logistic regression!
+In the end though, it’s just a slightly fancier logistic regression!

 model_elastic = LogisticRegression(